mcore1976/antispy-jammer/README.md

 Compilation

 - files "compileattiny" and "main.c" for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )   - initial version please do not use it anymore !
+- files "compileattiny85" and "main2.c" for ATTINY85 chip  (internal 16MHz PLL clock)  - initial version please do not use it anymore !

+My design :
 - use "compileattinyv2" and "main5.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )
-- files "compileattiny85" and "main2.c" for ATTINY85 chip  (internal 16MHz PLL clock)  - initial version please do not use it anymore !
 - use "compileattiny85v2" and "main4.c" files for ATTINY85 chip  (internal 16MHz PLL clock)
+-
+Original re-created design :
 - use "compileattiny6" and "main6.c" files for ATTINY85 chip  (internal 16MHz PLL clock) + AD9833 signal generator
--

 To compile the code for ATTINY use relevant "compileattinyXXX" script ( example : under linux "chmod +rx compileattiny && ./compileattiny ") for AVR-GCC environment compilation and flashing with AVRDUDE and USBASP cable.

 See the video showing how this device works :